 The Funambulist is a print+digital bimestrial magazine dedicated the politics of space and bodies.
 It was created in August 2015 after five years of existence of the blog and two years of existence of the podcast.
 It intends to articulate spatial perspectives on various political struggles in the world through a different topic in each new issue (see our geographic index of every articles written in the past).
 The magazine can be ordered online or through our partner bookstores and libraries.
 You may also subscribe to it on a monthly or yearly basis.
 You can read more about the making of the magazine here.

 Editor-in-Chief: Léopold Lambert

-Tomi is a fourth year B. arch student at Iowa State University with a minor in French Language.
+Tomi Seyi Laja is a fourth year B. arch student at Iowa State University with a minor in French Language.
 She resides in the chicago-land area and was born in Nigeria.
-With interests in architecture and fashion, Tomi has been involved with student-run publications Datum: Journal of Architecture (graphic direction for the 9th and 10th issues, and contribution since 2016) as well as Revival Magazine (assistant fashion direction in 2017 and styling in 2016), both out of Ames, Iowa.
+With interests in architecture and fashion, Tomi has been involved with student-run publications Datum: Journal of Architecture as well as Revival Magazine (assistant fashion direction in 2017 and styling in 2016), both out of Ames, Iowa.
 Moving forward, her goals are to use art and writing to promote afro- and eco-feminisms.

-Flora is a master’s student in sociology and gender studies at EHESS in Paris.
-She used to work for The Funambulist as an editorial assistant in 2017-2018.
-She is now conducting a research on the abuses of state of emergency in France, especially on the material, spatial and psychological effects of police home searches and house arrests in a context of state and gendered islamophobia.
+Flora Hergon is a master’s student in sociology and gender studies at EHESS in Paris.
+She used to work for The Funambulist as an editorial assistant in 2017-2018 and is now conducting a research on the abuses of state of emergency in France, especially on the material, spatial and psychological effects of police home searches and house arrests in a context of state and gendered islamophobia.